airadario/Gaussian/README.md

 ## Program:
 ```

-'''Program to solve a matrix using Gaussian elimination without partial pivoting.
+Program to solve a matrix using Gaussian elimination without partial pivoting.
 Developed by: A.Aira Dario
 RegisterNumber: 25016155
-'''

 import numpy as np
 import sys
 n=int(input())